 One of the easiest ways to start drawing is by using basic shapes.
 If you’re drawing a person, for example, start with a circle for the head, two ovals for the eyes, and a rectangle for the body.
 Then, add in the details like the nose, mouth, and hair.
 This method can be used for any subject you want to draw.

 The oval is one of the most basic and versatile shapes in art.
-It can be used to create a wide variety of forms, including circles, ovals, eggs, and even organic shapes.
+It can create various forms, including circles, ovals, eggs, and even organic shapes.
 Additionally, the oval can be elongated or flattened to create different effects.

-The circle is another basic shape that can be used to create a variety of forms.
+The circle is another basic shape that can create various forms.
 Circles can be used to create spheres, discs, wheels, and other round objects.
 Additionally, circles can be combined with other shapes to create more complex forms.

 The triangle is a third basic shape that can be used to create a variety of forms.
 Triangles can be used to create pyramids, cones, and other three-dimensional objects.
 Additionally, triangles can be combined with other shapes to create more complex forms.